amila-ku/go-locust/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/amila-ku/go-locust-client)](https://goreportcard.com/report/github.com/amila-ku/go-locust-client)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+## Description

-go-locust-client is a library to control a locust deployment and get statistics.
-This is client allows to start/stop a locust load test and ramp up load test.
+go-locust-client is a library to control a locust load generation and get statistics written in golang.
+This is client allows to start,stop a locust load test and ramp up load.
+This uses locust endpoints to cummunicate with locust.

 Currently, go-locust-client requires Go version 1.13 or greater and Locust 0.14 or higher.
 I will try my best to test with older versions of Go and Locust, but due time constraints, I haven't tested with older versions.

 This does not process client stats and presents information as it is.

 ## Usage

+check example folder

 ```